-The Samsung Galaxy S20+ is a powerful device, offering the latest Exynos 990 processor in the UK and Europe, or the Qualcomm Snapdragon 865 processor in the US and elsewhere.
+The Samsung Galaxy S20+ is a powerful device, offering 2020's Exynos 990 processor in the UK and Europe, or the Qualcomm Snapdragon 865 processor in the US and elsewhere.
 Supporting these chipsets is 12GB of RAM as standard, coupled with 128GB or 512GB of storage, both of which offer microSD support for storage expansion.

 The Galaxy S10+ also comes with a powerful processor in 2019's Exynos 9820 or Qualcomm's Snapdragon 855, depending on the region, but it offers 8GB of RAM as standard.
 To get the 12GB of RAM and 1TB of storage, you'd have to opt for the ceramic model.
 The S10+ is also only 4G compatible, while the S20+ is 5G enabled.

 Both the Galaxy S20+ and the Galaxy S10+ offer fast charging, wireless charging and reverse wireless charging.
-The S20+ has a 400mAh larger battery capacity though, which will hopefully mean it will last a little longer than the S10+, although in practise we don't think there's much of a difference.
+The S20+ has a 400mAh larger battery capacity though, which should mean it lasts a little longer than the S10+, although in practise we don't think there's much of a difference.